-General education courses have the same course descriptions, expected learning outcomes and general topics whether offered on ground or via distance education using an online format.
-For online courses, approximately one week may elapse between receipt of student coursework submissions and the electronic response or evaluation.
-To be eligible to take classes via Fremont's distance education program, students must complete a Distance Learning Orientation and confirm that they have access to technology that will enable them to complete their coursework.
+In addition, students must complete a 1-week Distance Learning Orientation and confirm that they have access to technology that will enable them to complete their coursework.
 Fremont College reserves the right to adjust course delivery to include online or blended delivery formats.